DCECU young professional selected to ‘crash’ 2020 CUNA Governmental Affairs Conference

 About Dow Chemical Employees’ Credit Union

 Dow Chemical Employees’ Credit Union is a cooperative, not-for-profit financial institution that is owned by its members and dedicated to providing them with smart, affordable banking solutions.
-Located in Midland, Michigan, DCECU has $1.89 billion in assets and nearly 69,800 members and has been recognized multiple times by the Credit Union National Association (CUNA) for top performance in saving members money.
+Located in Midland, Michigan, DCECU has $1.90 billion in assets and more than 70,300 members and has been recognized multiple times by the Credit Union National Association (CUNA) for top performance in saving members money.
 Membership is open to employees and retirees of more than 70 Select Employer Group companies, as well as to their family members.
 For more information, visit dcecu.org or call 989.835.7794 or 800.835.7794.
-Follow DCECU on Facebook at facebook.com/dcecu and on Instagram at instagram.com/dcecu_mi.

 About Filene Research Institute and The Cooperative Trust